valensupport/valensupport.github.io/pages/web_services.md

 `https://insureright.valen.com/solutions/insureright/scoring` - _a submission for workers compensation_
 `https://insureright.valen.com/solutions/ca/scoring` - _a submission for commercial auto_

-In the first example the **solution** is InsureRight, which is our workers' compensation.
+In the first example the **solution** is InsureRight, which is our workers' compensation model.
 In this case we are making a **scoring** submission, which will score the inputs against all Workers' Compensation Predict models.

 #### Request Contents